Callme-Ishmael/MPhys/README.md

 Here the shell session of user `mrtest` was teleported to work-node `wn3801320` _under the auspices of the HTCondor scheduler_ (hence the time limit).
 Note that the working directory `getenv=True` is _not_ `mrtest`'s home directory on Noether! -- it is a _scratch directory_ which is _local to the node_.
 Heavy IO work should be _confined to these local scratch directories_.
 However, `mrtest` can easily access his _cluster-wide home directory_ simply by issuing `cd`as follows:

-For more details on how to run the cluster efficiently please have a look at Nother.md - this is a "How to use Noether guide" based on all of the experience we gained with it.
+**For more details on how to run the cluster efficiently please have a look at Nother.md - this is a "How to use Noether guide" based on all of the experience we gained with it.**

+Nother suffers from a particular flaw.
+It can only be used from inside the University Network as the VPN does not work.
+As such it is important to set up a workstation as home as well and leave only intensive computation to Noether.
+We install both Herwig and Rivet through Docker.

-#### **What is a Docker Image?**
+### **What is a Docker Image?**
 For testing purposes we will need to run Herwig and Rivet on our own machines.
 We install them as docker images.

 A **Docker image** is a **lightweight, standalone, and executable package** that contains everything needed to run a software application, including: code, libraries, dependencies, system tools, configurations